numpy/numpy/doc/source/user/basics.performant_code.rst

 ===============================================

 In many practical scenarios, third-party libraries can provide more convenient and efficient solutions than using Python's standard libraries.
-We will briefly introduce some third party libraries at the end of this introduction.

 Dask